51st-Vfw/MissionEditing-Index/documentation/me_sops.md

 ![Tomcat INS Reference Alignment](images/TomcatINS.png)

-Checking the "INS Reference Alignment Stored" option here will ensure the jet has a reference alignment during cold starts.
+Checking the "INS Reference Alignment Stored" option in this panel as shown will ensure the jet has a reference alignment during cold starts allowing for faster start up from cold to green jet.

 ### Comms Presets